Bsting118/Unity-URP-Shaders/README.md

 # Sting's Unity-URP-Shaders
 A sample collection featuring a compilation of my URP shaders made within Unity.
 Most of these were done for my CS320 Graphics Programming course at Kettering University.
+Note that while these shaders were mostly created inside Unity's Shader Graph, they are all still built upon HLSL.

-One of the shaders, called "Scorebubble", was made by me from the ground up!
+One of the shaders, called "Scorebubble", was made by me from the ground up using Shader Graph!

 Take a look around and enjoy!